To Pimp a Butterfly: Recording and production

 Lamar began traveling to St. Louis and began working with Isley at the studio.
 Isley also performed on the song "How Much a Dollar Cost" alongside the singer-songwriter James Fauntleroy.
 Producer and rapper Pete Rock provided some backing vocals and scratches to the song "Complexion (A Zulu Love)", and as he stated, the contribution was unusual, as he was not the producer for the track.
-Singer Bilal features on the songs "Institutionalized" and "These Walls", and has provided un-credited backing vocals on the songs "U", "For Sale?
+Singer Bilal features on the songs "Institutionalized" and "These Walls", and has provided uncredited backing vocals on the songs "U", "For Sale?
 (Interlude)", "Momma" and "Hood Politics".
 Bilal stated that he and Lamar were initially unsure of how many songs he would be featured on, stating he worked on various tracks, but did not yet know the outcome.
 "For a lot of the material, Kendrick had an idea of what he wanted.
 He would sing out the melody and some of the words, and I would interpret what he was telling me."
 On the songs where Bilal added backing vocals, he stated that "...some of it was freestyle; just adding color to make it a fuller sound."
 Lamar also reportedly worked with American musician Prince; however, the duo were too pressed for time during the recording session and therefore were unable to complete any work for inclusion on the album.
 Lamar professed to having listened often to Miles Davis and Parliament-Funkadelic during the album's recording.

 In 2016, Lamar released Untitled Unmastered, a compilation album, which contains previously unreleased demos that originated during the recording of To Pimp a Butterfly.
 According to producer Thundercat, it "completes the sentence" of Lamar's third studio album.